 Dr Asher Kaboth – Royal Holloway (Experiment)

-Professor Frank Krauss – University of Durham (Theory)
+Dr Susha Parameswaran – University of Liverpool (Theory)

 Dr Mitesh Patel – Imperial College London (Experiment)

 Dr Darren Price – University of Manchester (Experiment)

 Dr Jonas Rademacker – University of Bristol (Experiment)

 Professor Claudia de Rham – Imperial College London (Theory)

 Professor Sakura Schafer-Nameki – University of Oxford (Theory)

 Professor Gabriele Travaglini – Queen Mary University London (Theory)

 Dr Joost Vossebeld – University of Liverpool (Experiment)